freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After packages or ports are installed, they must be configured and
 started.
-The configuration file is in :file:`/usr/local/etc` or a
+Configuration files are usually in :file:`/usr/local/etc` or a
 subdirectory of it.
 Many FreeBSD packages contain a sample configuration
 file as a reference.
 Take some time to read the software documentation
 to learn which configuration options are available and which